moorepants/resonance/outline.rst

 4. Clock Pendulum with Air Drag Damping
 ---------------------------------------

+This notebook introduces the third fundamental characteristic of vibration: energy dissipation through damping.
+A simple pendulum model is implemented that allows students to vary the damping parameters and visualize the three regimes of linear damping.

 - understand the concept of damped natural frequency and its relationship to mass/inertia, stiffness, and damping
 - state the three fundamental characteristics that make a system vibrate
 - compute the free response of a linear system with viscous-damping in all three damping regimes
 - identify critically damped, underdamped, and overdamped behavior
-- determine whether a system is over/under/critically damped given its dynamic properties
+- determine whether a linear system is over/under/critically damped given its dynamic properties
-- understnad the difference between underdamping, overdamping, and crticial damping
+- understand the difference between underdamping, overdamping, and crticial damping

 5. Clock Pendulum with Air Drag and Joint Friction
 --------------------------------------------------

+This notebook builds on the previous one by introducing nonlinear damping through Coulomb friction.
+Students will be able to work with both a linear and nonlinear version of the same system (pendulum) in order to compare the free response in both cases.

-- identify the fucntion that govenrs the decay envelope
+- identify the function that governs the decay envelope
 - compare this non-linear behavior to the linear behavior
 - estimate the period of oscillation
 - compute the free response of a non-linear system with viscous and coulomb